Aftermath of Cyclone Yasi: Reef Damage Threatens Livelihood of Fishermen – ABC TV News24

 NICKY REDL: And with all the extra boats heading south, the industry is worried that it’s only a matter of time until that area is overfished, while those who can’t relocate are left to wonder why they are being treated differently than other producers.
 Nicky Redl, ABC Rural, Bowen.

 Backstory: I was working as an ABC Rural Reporter in Queensland when cyclone Yasi hit, and we only had audio recorders, not video cameras.
-I used my small automatic canon camera with video function on a tripod for the footage, and recorded the audio separately on a Marantz recorder, later syncing audio and video in Premier.
-I hadn’t been trained in Premier either, so it became a long night in the Mackay studio.
-It was worth it though, as the footage and audio were ultimately broadcast on state-wide and national radio and TV and the plight of fishermen in the region thereby received more widespread attention.
+I used my small automatic Canon camera with video function on a tripod for the footage, and recorded the audio separately on a Marantz recorder, later syncing audio and video in Premiere.
+I hadn’t been trained in Premier either at that point, so it was a long night in the studio.
+It was worth it, though, as the footage and audio were ultimately broadcast on state-wide and national radio and TV, and the plight of fishermen in the region received more widespread attention.
 The government subsequently offered fishermen the financial assistance it had previously denied them on the grounds that they were not primary producers.